Understanding Kentucky Adoption Laws

 It’s illegal to exchange payment in any form for the placement of a child.
 This includes money, gifts or favors.

-Call 1-800-ADOPTION now to learn more about adoption laws in Kentucky, and to find out which of these laws may apply to your adoption.
+Call 1-800-ADOPTION now to learn more about the adoption process in Kentucky with our agency.
+Please reach out to a local adoption attorney for more information on which Kentucky adoption laws may apply to your situation.